Ready to get going? First things first. Start by ordering your Free Book to help you prepare for the building or renovation process.

 FREE House Plan Needs Analysis or House Plan Audit

 This discussion, review and analysis will help you to better understand your needs.
-We review specific features conducive to your situation, and remind you of any special factors to keep in mind regarding design.
 If you already have house plans but they are not yet finalized, we perform a House Plan Audit, making sure the plans you have chosen are right for you.

 Revealing of Our Secrets

-This will give you the big picture of exactly what it is like to build with us.
+This will give you the big picture of exactly what's like to build with us.
 We do some things you won't find anywhere else.

 Starting You Off in The Right Direction

 You will leave this consultation with the contacts and ideas you need to take the next step in the process of building or renovating.
 If you need draftsman or architect references, we have them.
 If you need house plan ideas we've got 'em.
-If you need design tips and insights, no worries, you're covered.
-If you have already purchased land or a lot, we will review that as well.
-We promise you'll leave this meeting more confident than when you came in.
+If you have already purchased land or a lot, we will look at that with you as well.
+We promise you'll leave this meeting with all your questions answered.

 Please Note: We typically serve clients who are looking to build homes $300K and above.
 If you would like to proceed with scheduling a meeting, click here to fill out our contact form.
 You are also welcome to call 479.464.7336 to schedule your appointment.